fengjixuchui/hardware-village/usb/README.md

 # USB

 Materials related to USB hacking.
-In progess, will be presented at PHDays 2018.
+Were presented at PHDays 2018.

 Only USB 2 (no USB 3+ or USB Type C).
 Only Linux.